Overview

 Mycophenolate in pregnancy and breastfeeding

 You should not take mycophenolate if you are pregnant.
-If you are of childbearing age, you should only start treatment after a negative pregnancy test, and it is recommend that you take 2 tests 8-10 days apart before treatment.
+If you are of childbearing age, you should only start treatment after a negative pregnancy test.
+It is recommend that you take 2 pregnancy tests, 8 to 10 days apart, before starting treatment.

-If you are planning on fathering a child speak to our team before taking mycophenolate.
-They will discuss any risks to the baby and any risks to your health by changing to another medication.
+If you are planning on fathering a child, speak to our team before taking mycophenolate.
+They will discuss any risks to the baby and any risks to your health by changing to another medicine.
 You should use condoms while taking mycophenolate, and for at least 90 days after stopping treatment.
-Female partners of men taking mycophenolate are also advised to use effective contraception for this time period.
+Female partners of men taking mycophenolate are also advised to use effective contraception for this time.

 Do not breast feed while on mycophenolate.